ecssiah/libgdx-and-jruby/README.md

         @atlas = @manager.get("assets/gfx/graphics.pack")
         @map = @manager.get("assets/maps/level1.tmx")

+        ...

+If you change or add any textures to the project you should uncomment the TextureSetup.new line and it will automatically pack all of your textures again, but it is a nuisance having it run every time.

-When you want to refer to the underlying class while using JRuby you will need to use .java_class, because .class will now refer to the Ruby object which Java won't accept.
+When you want to refer to the underlying class while using Ruby you will need to use .java_class, because .class will now refer to the Ruby object which Java won't accept.
 Other than that, notice that *all* of these parenthesis are optional.
 I use them when a method needs arguments and when defining a method, but both of these can be done away with.

     def onEvent(type, source)